Dodgers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-A couple of hot hitters, Nicholas Castellanos and Freddie Freeman, will be on display when the Philadelphia Phillies play the Los Angeles Dodgers on Saturday at 4:05 PM ET, at Citizens Bank Park.
+Victor Gonzalez is starting for the Los Angeles Dodgers on Sunday against Nicholas Castellanos and the Philadelphia Phillies.
+First pitch is at 1:35 PM ET at Citizens Bank Park.

-The favored Phillies have -110 moneyline odds against the underdog Dodgers, who are listed at -110.
-The total is 9 runs for this matchup (with -105 odds to hit the over and -115 odds on the under).
+The Dodgers are favored in this one, at -115, while the underdog Phillies have -105 odds to win.
+The total is 10.5 runs for the game (with -105 odds on the over and -115 odds on the under).

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.